Accident Brief: Pilot Loses Control Of Zlin Z143 During Engine Start

 Key Takeaways:

-• The airplane traveled across a ridge, down an embankment, and into a parking lot, where it struck two lamp posts.
+• Despite applying brakes, the airplane lost control, going over a ridge, down an embankment, entering a parking lot, and striking two lamp posts.

-• The aircraft sustained substantial damage to its wings, fuselage, and empennage.
+• The airplane sustained substantial damage to its wings, fuselage, and empennage.

-• The probable cause was attributed to the pilot's loss of airplane control during the engine start sequence.
+• The probable cause was determined to be the pilot's loss of airplane control during the engine start.

 See a mistake?
 Contact us.